matteolezzi/Integration/README.md

 - Simposon
 - composite Simpson
 - composite trapezoidal

-The code is built for the ROOT data analysis framework
+and apply them with the use of the ROOT framework